ahupowerdns/kolmo/README.md

 short and highly informally, this is the amount of data needed to fully describe the state of a system compared to a universally known background.

-In mathematics, the Komogorov complexity of the first billion digits of Pi is not a billion digits.
+In mathematics, the Kolmogorov complexity of the first billion digits of Pi is not a billion digits.
 It is the size of a computer program that can calculate those billion digits.